Prana Yoga, a well balanced maintenance yoga

 This yoga style creates an intense connection between body and mind.
 It stimulates an attitude of mindfulness and increased concentration.
 It also increases the body’s spatial self-awareness and improves breathing capacity.
 Physically speaking, Prana Yoga renders you more flexible and stronger.
 Your muscles are stimulated to grow lengthwise.
 They build up equal strength on all sides of the body and the limbs.
 Prana Yoga improves the balance and health of your joints.
 You also learn to be firmer and more conscious.
 You experience and manage your breathing with sharpened awareness.

-After a class of Prana Yoga you will feel relaxed, completely anchored and at home in your physical body..
+After a class of Prana Yoga you will feel relaxed, completely grounded and at home in your physical body..

 Keeping your full attention to your practice is probably the biggest task.
 Yet it is essential in yoga practice.
 It is a genuine mental effort.